doug-moen/openscad2/rfc/Implementation.md

 The AST produced by the analyzer is used by the upgrade tool to upgrade a script to OpenSCAD2 syntax and output the modified source file.

-Here are some details on the implementation of `include`, and how it works when an OpenSCAD1 script includes an OpenSCAD2 script, or vice versa.
-In the following, by "value" I mean unevaluated expression whose type may not be known at compile time.
-* Whenever a script is referenced, the script file is first read and converted to an object.
-This happens even in the case of `include <filename>`: in this case, we simulate the semantics with a different underlying implementation.
+## Object Implementation
+OpenSCAD scripts and `{...}` object literals are compiled into Object ASTs.

+An Object AST consists of:
+* `geometry`: a list of ASTs, one for each geometry statement
+* `public_bindings`: a map from identifiers to fields, which is populated from definitions and `include` statements
+* `use_bindings`: another map from identifiers to fields, which is populated from `use` statements
+* `parent_scope`.
+When resolving an identifier during semantic analysis, the search order is `public_bindings`, then `use_bindings`, then `parent_scope`.

+While building the object,
-* In the object that results from reading a pure OpenSCAD1 script, each field contains up to 3 values, corresponding to the variable, function and module namespaces.
+* In the object that results from reading a pure OpenSCAD1 script, each field contains up to 3 value ASTs, corresponding to the variable, function and module namespaces.
-* In the object that results from reading a pure OpenSCAD2 script, each field contains a single value.
+* In the object that results from reading a pure OpenSCAD2 script, each field contains a single value AST.
 * If an OpenSCAD1 script includes an OpenSCAD2 script, or vice versa, then we are building a hybrid object where some of the fields are OpenSCAD1 style, and some are OpenSCAD2 style.